An analytical approach to symmetry breaking in multipole RF-traps: A 2D-octupole potential as a combination of main and perturbation terms

-The global $h_0$ scaling parameter accounts for the impact of radius ratio $r_d/r_0$.
+The global $h_0$ scaling parameter accounts for the impact of the radius ratio $r_d/r_0$ (see \ref{s_rayon} for $h_0$ values).
 Symmetry breaking could also be responsible for higher order terms that modify the profile of the potential for large enough distance to the trap center.
 We neglect these contributions for this work.

 A single perturbation has a clear signature on the pseudo-potential, like shown on Fig~\ref{fig_demo}.
 In the first example, a purely quadrupole perturbation, coded by ($a_1=0.1, \ a_2=a_3=a_4=0$) creates three equally spaced potential minima aligned along the $x$-axis (for $a_1<0$ the minima are aligned along the $y$-axis).
 Using the equations, one can show that the distance between the minima is $r_0\sqrt{|a_1/2|}$ and this perturbation was already proposed in \cite{marciante11} to trap three parallel ion strings and control their separation.
 The second example adds a dipole term perturbation coded by ($a_3=-0.1, \ a_1=a_2=a_4=0)$, which creates a near-equilateral triangle organisation of the minima in the potential.
 Even if the zeroes are not easily accessible to an analytic solution, one can show that one of the minima sits on the $x$-axis and the two other ones are equidistant from this $x$-axis.
 These individual cases allow us to associate a linear configuration of potential minima to a quadrupole perturbation and a triangle configuration to a dipole perturbation.